Kid's Space Science Program at Edge on Science

 • Child to instructor & assistant ratio is 6:1 or less

 Before Edge on Science was Edge on Science, founder John Aviste was conducting hands-on astronomy workshops at schools.
 Astronomy has been a life-long passion for him.
-Thousands of children have looked through his telescope, taking in views of the planets, star clusters, the Sun, the Moon and more.
-As astronomer, Kay Bros puts it, “John solves the “how-do-you-teach-astronomy-in-the-daytime” problem in some interesting ways.
+Thousands of students have used his telescope, taking in views of the planets, star clusters, the Sun, the Moon and more.
+As astronomer, Kay Bros puts it, “John solves the “how-do-you-teach-astronomy-in-the-daytime” problem, in some interesting ways.

 Good science begins with good data.
 Only then it can be applied with confidence.
 This is why we will highlight the scientific method, honing your child’s ability to be objective and to ask questions.